node-red/node-red.github.io/docs/hardware/raspberrypi.md

 title: Running on Raspberry Pi
 ---

-From June 2018 Node-RED can be installed from the Pi Menu - Preferences - Recommended Software application installed on the Raspbian SD card image that can be downloaded from [RaspberryPi.org](https://www.raspberrypi.org/downloads/raspbian/).
-If installed in this manner it can be upgraded either by using `sudo apt-get upgrade` or using the script below.
+The recommended way to install Node-RED on Pi is to use our script below, however Node-RED can be installed from the Recommended Software application installed on the Raspbian SD card image that can be downloaded from [RaspberryPi.org](https://www.raspberrypi.org/downloads/raspbian/).
+If installed in this manner it is recommended to upgrade by using the script below.

-Once the script below has been run, you should upgrade by re-running the script.
+If you decide to not to use the script, and stick with apt to install Node-RED, then you **must** manually install npm and then upgrade it to the latest level by `sudo apt-get install npm && sudo npm i -g npm` before installing any extra nodes.

-If you decide to stick with apt to install npm then you must upgrade it to the latest by `sudo npm i -g npm` before adding any extra nodes.
+You can upgrade Node-RED by re-running the script.

 ### Install / Upgrade